lucia2007/tennis_buddies/README.md

 [Back to top](#contents)
 ### Sprint #4 + #5 - 29/05 - 09/06
 The goal is to create a booking CRUD functionality which will enable the user to book a court, view, edit and delete a booking.
 In the meantime, add carousel and improve basic style of the app, add messages to main user actionas (CRUD).
+These tasks were split into two sprints due to their complexity.

 - US Create Booking
 - US View all Bookings (ListView)